 What is the Wim Hof Method?

-Wim Hof, known to some as “the Iceman,” is a Dutch athlete and spiritual weirdo best known for his ability to withstand extreme cold.
+Wim Hof, known to some as “the Iceman,” is a Dutch athlete best known for his ability to withstand extreme cold.
 While he initially gained fame through extreme feats of cold endurance, he now seems more focused on research and science to document his abilities, understand the mechanisms behind them, and teach them to others.

 The Wim Hof Method, as it’s taught, includes breathing techniques, cold endurance, and meditation.